Play'n GO pulls Starblast slot from release2019-04-05 13:40:45

 The Plot Thickens

 Astonishingly, NetEnt have also courted controversy in the past for Starburst as it has often been referred to as a direct rip-off of the hit space-themed slot Power Stars from Novomatic.
 So NetEnt can’t really claim originality here either.
-Speaking of Novomatic, they are actually in a legal battle with Play’n Go right now as they look to claim compensation for infringement over their slot Book of Ra being a dead ringer for the hugely popular tomb-raiding slot Book of Dead!
+Speaking of Novomatic, they are actually in a legal battle with Play’n Go right now as they look to claim compensation for infringement over their slot Book of Ra being a dead ringer for the hugely popular tomb-raiding slot Rich Wilde and the Book of Dead!

 A Worrying Trend